+model risk =

+$$\sigma^2$$

-model risk = σ^2 + (model bias)2 + model variance
++ (model bias) + model variance

 We assume that there is an unknown underlying function g(x) that generates the points we observe.
-Specifically, we observe $Y_i = g(x_i) + \epsilon_i$, where ε_i is a zero-mean noise term with variance σ^2 that is independent for each observation.
+Specifically, we observe $Y_i = g(x_i) + \epsilon_i$ , where $\epsilon_i$ is a zero-mean noise term with variance $\sigma^2$ that is independent for each observation.
 Our model's goal is to approximate g(x) as best as possible.

-- i.
+i.
 (1.0 pt) Does this decomposition hold true for linear models and squared loss?

-- Yes
+• Yes

-- O No
+○ No

+We derived this specific equation by decomposing mean squared error.
+We did not make any assumptions about the kind of prediction function we were using; it holds true for any model with squared loss.

-- ii.
+ii.
 (1.0 pt) Does this decomposition hold true for non-linear models and squared loss?

-- Yes
+• Yes

-- O No
+○ No

-- iii.
+iii.
 (1.0 pt) Does this decomposition hold true for linear models and absolute loss?

-- Yes
+○ Yes

-- O No
+No

-- iv.
+iv.
 (1.0 pt) Does this decomposition hold true for classification decision trees and zero-one loss?

 (Zero-one loss is equal to 1 if a prediction is correct, and 0 if it is incorrect.)

-- Yes
+○ Yes

-- \bigcirc No
+No